-Thailand has recently introduced stricter smoking laws with offenders facing a fine of up to 5,000 Baht.
+In November 2018, Thailand introduced stricter smoking laws with offenders facing a fine of up to 5,000 Baht.
 Smokers visiting Thailand should take note that smoking is now not just banned inside some buildings, but also outside if it is too close to a public entrance or exit.
 This is a significant change that may catch tourists unaware if they light up a cigarette outside a hotel, pub or restaurant.
-The new regulations from the Ministry of Public Health came into force in February this year.

 What does the new smoking law say?

 Smoking is already prohibited inside many venues and on public transport.
 The key point from the new law is that smoking is banned if it is directly outside various public buildings.
 There is now a 5-metre ‘exclusion zone’ outside public entrances and exits where it is illegal to smoke.
 More than 80 types of buildings and venues are covered under the new smoking law which includes: